hugoroy/blog/a-small-lesson-about-patent-fud.md

 as it is, universal.

 IMHO, the only reason why things aren't so bad is thanks to Mozilla.
-By building Firefox, maintaining an independant browser engine when everybody's going WebKit, and getting involved in the whole HTML5 spec process, they've managed to hold back these attacks.
+By building Firefox, maintaining an independent browser engine when everybody's going WebKit, and getting involved in the whole HTML5 spec process, they've managed to hold back these attacks.
 But they haven't succeed entirely.
 How long before